Benji Kirkpatrick

 Benji Kirkpatrick (born 1976) is an English folk singer and musician, who plays guitar, bouzouki, mandolin and tenor banjo.
 A son of folk musicians John Kirkpatrick and Sue Harris, he was brought up in Shropshire.
-Previously a member of Bellowhead and the Seth Lakeman band, he now performs as a solo artist and also as a member of both Faustus and Steeleye Span.
+Previously a member of Bellowhead, Faustus and Steeleye Span, he now performs as a solo artist and also as a member of the Seth Lakeman band.
 He lives in Leamington Spa, Warwickshire.

 Kirkpatrick's album of acoustic covers of Jimi Hendrix songs was released in 2015.